filamentgroup/enhance/README.md

 Enhance.js exposes an object called `window.enhance` or just `enhance`.
 You can place whatever enhancement-related properties and methods on this object that you might want to use elsewhere in your codebase, or, none at all.

-By default, we typically expose functions like `loadCSS`, `loadJS`, `getMeta`, and `cookie`, so that we can use these in other scripts in our codebase.
+By default, we typically expose functions like `loadCSS`, `loadJS`, `loadMultiple`, `getMeta`, and `cookie`, so that we can use these in other scripts in our codebase.

 You might choose to expose feature support information, or even user agent info if you really need that.